 Two Witches, the first feature from Pierre Tsigaridis features a pair of somewhat connected tales of modern-day witchcraft.
 These aren’t the witches of Hocus Pocus or Sabrina though, these are the evil, baby-eating witches of legend and of films like Suspiria.
 Something the brief prologue makes quite clear.

-The first of Two Witches’ chapters “The Boogeywoman” begins with the pregnant Sarah (Belle Adams, The Manor, This World Alone) out to dinner with her partner Simon (Ian Michaels, Easy Targets) when she sees a white eyed old crone staring at her through the restaurant window.
-She begins having hallucinations and experiencing strange phenomena which she blames on the woman.
+The first of Two Witches’ chapters “The Boogeywoman” begins with the pregnant Sarah (Belle Adams, The Manor, This World Alone) out to dinner with her partner Simon (Ian Michaels, Easy Targets) when she sees a white-eyed old crone staring at her through the restaurant window.
+She begins having hallucinations and experiencing strange phenomena that she blames on the woman.

 Simon, who is skeptical and blames it on hormones, takes her to see his friend Dustin (Tim Fox, Shadows on the Wall, Palmdale).and his girlfriend Melissa (Dina Silva) who claims to be a psychic healer.
 She suggests using a Ouija board to contact whatever is causing Sarah to experience this negative energy.
 Do I have to tell you that this is not a good idea?